 We buy a kit because to me the fun is decorating it, not baking it.
-I put the house together and then the kids took over.
-We use candy from the kit plus we always add some extras every year.
+But if you like baking gingerbread then by all means make your own, you are my hero.
+I usually put the house together and then the kids take over.
+We use candy from the kit plus we always add some extras.
 We try to change it up so the houses look a little different every year.
 My favorite part about decorating the gingerbread house is the time we get to spend together.
 We either watch a Christmas movie or listen to Christmas music while we’re decorating and of course, some of the candy gets eaten.

-The kids decided what they wanted the house to look like then got started on their part.
-While Emilee worked on the roof, Zach started on the back of the house and Ammon figured out the lights pattern.
+The kids decide what they want the house to look like then get started on their part.
+They usually divide up the house and work on different areas.

-Zach also decided he wanted to make a sled for gingerbread Santa so he grabbed some small candy canes and a piece of a graham cracker then used the frosting to hold it all together.
+Sometimes they want to add extra accessories to the gingerbread house.
+This time Zach decided he wanted to make a sled for gingerbread Santa.
+He grabbed some small candy canes and a piece of a graham cracker then used the frosting to hold it all together.
 I recommend waiting 15 minutes before handling it.
 He also made a little Santa hat for the little gingerbread Santa.

 The kids finished off the house by adding a lot of little details.
 I love the big lights hanging around the house and the decorated roof and windows.